Best First Handgun of 2024: [Beginners Guide]

 The Rough Rider is the perfect first handgun for someone just looking to learn.
 It’s very basic, but also very affordable.
 Even in times when prices only seem to go up, the Heritage Rough Rider costs south of 200 dollars.
 These simple single-action army clones are single-action revolvers that fire .22LR or .22 Magnum.

 They come in numerous sizes, but the classic Rough Rider presents itself as the ultimate beginner’s gun.
-It’s extremely reliable and very easy to use.
+It’s an extremely reliable gun and is very easy to use.
 Recoil is nearly nonexistent, and a long 6.5-inch barrel makes it fairly accurate and easy to shoot.
 While odd for the design, there is even a manual safety.

 The Rough Rider and its cowboy style make the gun a ton of fun to shoot.
 These guns feature the classic cowboy grip, which is the right size for most shooters.
 From kids to adults, anyone can handle it.
 The Rough Rider wouldn’t be great for self or home defense, but it would be better than harsh language.